InstallerLegacy/setup.virtualhub.eu.org/CONTRIBUTING.md

 But, you may want to report errors in the existing tutorials.
 You can use [GitHub Issues](https://github.com/InstallerLegacy/setup.virtualhub.eu.org/issues) for that.
-If you know enough about Hugo to make an edit yourself then you are welcome to fork, make the edit, and open a pull request.
+If you want to be able to edit the tutorials yourself, please submit at least one issue and then contact me at [contact@virtualhub.eu.org](mailto:contact@virtualhub.eu.org) to get access to the ghost admin interface.

 There is one more possibility for you to contribute.
 You may have contributed a tutorial on VirtualHub and want to add a